Composite Doors Explained: Benefits, Types, and Costs

 Composite doors are modern entrance solutions that combine multiple materials, typically featuring a solid timber core with protective layers made of uPVC, laminate, or Glass Reinforced Plastic (GRP).
 This multilayer construction provides enhanced durability, weather resistance, and aesthetic versatility.

-There are various types of composite doors including traditional panel designs, contemporary flush designs, Georgian-inspired styles, and modern glazed options.
+There are various types including traditional panel designs, contemporary flush designs, Georgian-inspired styles, and modern glazed options.
 Each type offers unique features and design elements to suit different architectural styles and homeowner preferences.

-Composite doors outperform traditional wooden doors in terms of durability, thermal efficiency, and maintenance.
-Unlike wooden doors, they do not warp or rot and require minimal upkeep.
-Compared to uPVC doors, composite doors provide greater design flexibility and superior security features.
+Composite doors outperform traditional wooden doors in terms of durability and maintenance (no warping or painting).
+Compared to uPVC doors, composite doors provide greater design flexibility, a more authentic timber look, and superior security features.

-The costs for composite doors can vary based on design and features.
-Entry-level options range from around £1,100, mid-range doors cost around £1,500, while premium designs range from £1,500 to £2,500.
-This investment is justified by their long lifespan and low maintenance requirements.
+Costs vary based on design and features.
+Entry-level options start around £1,250, while premium designs with specific glazing and hardware can range from £1,500 to £2,500.
+This investment is justified by their long lifespan (30+ years).

 Mark Pearce